 - Despite its lack of precision, tracking what you eat can give you an approximate baseline to work from and compare to when you're trying to reduce the total number of calories you eat per day.

 - Finally, keeping track of what you eat can help you monitor your behavior.
-This may help keep you accountable for the daily choices you make and motivate you to continue progressing towards your goals.
+This may help keep you accountable for the daily choices you make and motivate you to continue progressing toward your goals.

 Calorie counting is simply a tool that some may find useful.

-Bottom Line: Counting calories can help you lose weight by giving you an overview of what you eat each day.
+Summary Counting calories can help you lose weight by giving you an overview of what you eat each day.
 This can help you identify eating patterns to modify, keeping you on track to reach your goals.

 If you're interested in counting calories, there are several ways to go about it.

-All involve recording what you eat, whether on paper, online or in a mobile app.
+All involve recording what you eat, whether on paper, online, or in a mobile app.